-The burgers are also available in many health food shops across the UK.
+These meat free burgers are also available in many health food shops across the UK.
 If you’re looking to eat in, they’re also found on the menu in some food outlets including Club Mexicana in London.

-Iceland’s No Bull Burger
+Iceland’s No Bull Vegan Burger

 If you want to keep things cheap but delicious, then head to an Iceland store.
 Iceland have developed an exclusive vegan burger that ‘bleeds’ beetroot extract, and has the appearance of a beef burger.

 The product has received rave reviews and at £2 for a pack of two, you can’t go wrong!
 They’ve also recently added a jalapeno version of the No Bull Burger, plus vegan sausages and a ‘chicken’ burger.

 The Future of Meat Free Burgers and ‘Meats’

 To keep up with trends, retailers are beginning to cater to meat free diets with far more variety and creativity.

 It’s no longer a chore to find tasty meat alternatives that appeal to vegans, veggies and meat lovers.